 Christine is currently a member of the Youth Justice Board for England and Wales; sits on the Advisory Board for the Office of the Children’s Commissioner and chairs two Local Authority Children’s Improvement Boards.

 The Premier League and Premier League Charitable Fund have safeguarding policies and procedures in place that govern their own activities, as well as rules and requirements that govern Club and Club Community Organisation safeguarding arrangements.

-Our Safeguarding Team can be contacted by emailing firstname.lastname@example.org or by calling 0207 864 9000 for advice, to raise a concern or to help you get in touch with your Club’s Safeguarding Team.
+Our Safeguarding Manager can be contacted by emailing firstname.lastname@example.org or by calling 0207 864 9000 for advice, to raise a concern or to help you get in touch with your Club Community Organisation's Safeguarding Team.

 Here is how you can get in touch with the Premier League Charitable Fund

 Write to us: The Premier League Charitable Fund, Brunel Building, 57 North Wharf Road, London, W2 1HQ

 The Premier League Charitable Fund provides grants to the charitable arms of professional football clubs in England and Wales.
 Please note that applications for funding are by invitation only, we do not accept unsolicited funding requests.